 I’m betting you’ve probably heard a lot of the hype and fanfare recently about eating less sugar.
-It might even be why you’re here, specifically on this blog.
-Whilst there is no doubt that we are all likely consuming too much sugar, it is also getting increasingly more difficult to avoid sugar with it being added to practically everything, oftentimes even where you least expect it
+You might have even heard that cutting back on sugar is clean eating 101.
+But, with most of us probably consuming more sugar than that recommended by the World Health Organisation, there is no doubt it's also getting increasingly more difficult to avoid sugar with it being added to practically everything, oftentimes even where you least expect it.

 Reducing the amount of sugar in my diet, to the point where I eat almost no refined sugars has been something that I am passionate about and have been doing for around 10 years.
 I don’t feel like I’m missing out, or that it’s an inconvenience, or a problem to be solved.
-It has just become my way of life and “just what I do”.
+Cutting back on sugar in my diet was my first step into Clean Eating, and as a beginner stepping into the clean eating lifestyle, it was a good place for me to start.

-It puts you in control of your food and empowers you to make better food choices, instead of mindlessly eating just for the sake of it, even when you’re not really hungry, or because you’re board.
+- Deciding to eat clean puts you in control of your food and empowers you to make better food choices, instead of mindlessly eating just for the sake of it

 With quitting sugar and sugar free being such buzzwords, it’s easy to be confused about what it even means.
-One of the things to understand though is that your decision to stop eating refined sugars doesn’t involve being on a diet.
+One of the things to understand though is that your decision to stop eating refined sugars and get started with clean eating doesn’t involve being on a diet.
 Hooray!

 Being on a diet would imply it has a start and an end.
-But this isn’t really the case when you make the shift to sugar free.
-There is no start and end date because it becomes an intrinsic part of your life and something that becomes as automatic as tying your shoelaces.
+There is no start and end date because clean eating becomes an intrinsic part of your lifestyle and something that becomes as automatic as tying your shoelaces.

 You’d be surprised that when you stop eating so much processed food, how much money you can save on your weekly grocery shop.